jreisinger/docs/data/blog/2021-11-15-lifecycle-of-silver-bullet.md

 I've watched SRECon [discussion](https://www.youtube.com/watch?v=pV3ArFwsfXA) about DevOps.
 They mentioned a paper from Sarah A. Sheard called "Life Cycle of a Silver Bullet".
+Written in 2003.
 I googled it and read it and I was enlightened.
 (While writing this, I've been served tea by a robot for the first time in my life!).
 The paper contains several ideas I had and several observations I made while being part of an attempt to introduce something like DevOps within a company.